orangetrialtruck/orangetrialtruck.github.io/content/posts/wrangler-v2/index.md

 I wanted the body to be all yellow and black, but unfortunately some parts don't exist in the colors I needed.
 I prefer to use only original LEGO bricks, but I don't hesitate to use aftermarket parts if don't see any other solution.
 For this case, I took [Technic Axle Pin with Friction Ridges](https://rebrickable.com/parts/43093/technic-axle-pin-with-friction-ridges-lengthwise/) in black color, [Technic Pin Connector Round 1L](https://rebrickable.com/parts/18654/technic-pin-connector-round-1l-beam/) in yellow and [Technic Pin Long with Friction Ridges](https://rebrickable.com/parts/32054/technic-pin-long-with-friction-ridges-lengthwise-and-stop-bush-3-lateral-holes-big-pin-hole/) also in yellow.

 In the end, I really like the result - the model exceeded my expectations in terms of playability!
-I also like the bodywork - it's not overloadad with details, but at the same time not too simple.
+And I'm also happy with the bodywork - it's not overloadad with details, but at the same time not too simple.

 ## Specs
 * Propulsion: 4 PF-compatible L motors (non-original with higher RPM)